 - g) Any change in policies, plans or operations of the company - 23.
-Maintain a structured digital database of names of persons and entities with whom unpublished price sensitive informations are shared alongwith their PAN and other details. - 24.
-Serve due notices to maintain confidentiality to every such persons with whom informations are shared for legitimate purposes. - 25.
+Maintain a structured digital database of name(s) of persons and entities with whom unpublished price sensitive information are shared along with their PAN and other details. - 24.
+Serve due notices to maintain confidentiality for every such person(s) with whom information are shared for legitimate purposes. - 24.
 Educate the employees, board of directors regarding the provisions of the regulations and amendments from time to time for their better understanding and compliances. - 26.
 Assist the board of directors to undertake enquiry or investigation in case of any suspected violation of the regulation and advising on taking appropriate disciplinary actions including transfer of all unlawful gain to the SEBI Investor Protection and Education Fund. - 27.
 Place before the Chief Executive Officer/Partner or a committee notified by the organization/firm, as a Compliance Officer, on a monthly basis all the details of the dealing in the securities by designated employees/directors/partners of the organization/firm.